 In Japanese, "intransitive verb" jidōshi 自動詞 refers not only to verbs that have no objects, but also to verbs whose objects are marked by ga が, and "transitive verb" tadōshi 他動詞 is reserved only to verbs with an active agent whose objects are marked by wo を.

-Now that we’ve learned what stative-transitive predicates are in English, it’s time to see what they look like in Japanese.
-These predicates will be divided into two broad categories with further semantic divisions:
+Now that we’ve learned what stative-transitive predicates are in English, it’s time to see how they translate into and function in Japanese.
+These predicates will be divided into two broad categories with further semantic divisions as shown below.
+You may notice the deletion of the word "transitive."
+This is because in the world of Japanese grammar, these verbs all correspond to intransitive verbs as mentioned.

 Curriculum Note: Some of these categories exhibit interchangeability between ga が and wo を.
 In this lesson, we will focus first on the instances ga が can and does mark the object of a sentence.
 For more information about the interchangeability between ga が and wo を, you will be directed to later lessons.